Financial Assistance Programs for Mobility and Accessibility Equipment

 The RAMP program is tailored towards low-income people in need of accessibility in their home.
-Through grants, they can fund modifications such as stair lifts, porch lifts, and bathroom accessibility renovations and help building a wheelchair ramp.
+Through grants, they can fund modifications such as stair lifts, porch lifts, ,bathroom accessibility renovations and help building a wheelchair ramp.
 You can download the grant criteria PDF from the Alberta Government, by clicking the button below or visit their site to learn more.

 Seniors Home Adaptation and Repair Program (SHARP)